videodromm/Cinder-Runtime/README.md

 ####Introduction

-This block explores what is currently possible to do using Cling, Llvm and Clang. **Think of this as a proof-of-concept and a first pass at understanding how to use clang directly.** Ideally Cling will be removed at some point for a better solution bu the block is already usable in its current form.
+This block explores what is currently possible to do using Cling, Llvm and Clang. **Think of this as a proof-of-concept and a first pass at understanding how to use clang directly.** Ideally Cling will be removed at some point for a better solution but the block is already usable in its current form.

 The block consists of two main files.
 The first file contains the ```runtime_ptr``` template.
 This class wraps a ```shared_ptr``` and pretty much works the same way at the exception that the wrapped class will be reloaded at runtime each time the source file is saved.
 This can be used to prototype code without having to wait between each compilation.
 It comes with its own limitations and is certainly not as complete as similar projects but clearly less invasive and much easier to use.